micmejia/bible-dump/NKJV/Joshua/Josh 21.md

 All the cities of the children of Aaron, the priests, _were_ thirteen cities with their common-lands.

 ###### 20
-And the families of the children of Kohath, the Levites, the rest of the children of Kohath, even they had the cities of their [^c]lot from the tribe of Ephraim.
+And the families of the children of Kohath, the Levites, the rest of the children of Kohath, even they had the cities of their lot from the tribe of Ephraim.

 ###### 21
 For they gave them Shechem with its common-land in the mountains of Ephraim (a city of refuge for the slayer), Gezer with its common-land,